Geoscience Education, Training and Technology Transfer: Programs and initiatives

-Since its creation 2004, the Commission has developed and supported a variety of international programs aimed at strengthening Earth science education and fostering professional development for educators.
-These initiatives reflect COGE’s mission to promote geoscience literacy, especially in regions where Earth science is underrepresented in national curricula.
+Since its establishment in 2004, the Commission has developed and supported international programmes aimed at strengthening Earth science education and the professional development of geoscience educators.
+In 2024, the IIUGS elected a new Executive Committee, with increased global representation, including members from Africa, Latin America and Asia.
+Since then, COGE programmes have increasingly focused on regions where Earth science is underrepresented in national curricula.

-One of COGE’s most impactful initiatives is the GEFO Programme, launched in collaboration with the EGU in 2018.
-The project was formulated and lead by Chris King to train experienced educators to deliver geoscience workshops in their regions, focusing on countries with limited access to Earth science education.
-The GEFO programme uses open-access resources such as Earth Learning Idea and emphasizes field-based, interactive teaching methods to inspire both teachers and students.
-Since 2022, COGE manages the network of Field Officers in non-European countries, while EGU oversees the European branch.
-The Programme was further strengthened in 2024, expanding its regional reach and increasing the visibility of field officers through targeted social media campaigns.
-COGE members also hold mentorship roles at the IESO events, reflecting the commission's global commitment to geoscience education.
+One of the Commission’s initiatives is the Geoscience Field Officers (GEFO) programme, launched in 2018 in collaboration with the European Geosciences Union.
+The programme was developed by Chris King to support the training of educators delivering geoscience workshops, particularly in regions with limited access to Earth science education.
+It makes use of open-access resources such as Earth Learning Idea and promotes field-based and interactive teaching approaches.
+Since 2022, COGE has coordinated activities in non-European regions, while EGU has continued to oversee the European branch.

-In 2023, the Chris King Medal for Excellence in Geoscience Education was established to recognize outstanding educators.
-This biennial award recognizes individuals who have made at least a decade of outstanding contributions to geoscience education at both national and international levels.
-The inaugural medal was awarded to the Argentinian geologist and educator Héctor Lacreu in 2023, followed in 2025 by professor Amelia Calonge.
-The award highlights excellence in teaching, leadership, resource development, and ethical engagement in the geoscience education community.
+In 2023, the Chris King Medal for Excellence in Geoscience Education was established to recognise contributions to geoscience education.
+The award is presented biennially to individuals with sustained contributions at national and international levels.
+The inaugural recipient was Héctor Lacreu in 2023, followed by Amelia Calonge in 2025.